 Also read: What are the Pros and Cons of Heat Pump Water Heaters?

-Some states and territories offer incentives for installing energy-efficient hot water systems, such as Small-scale Technology Certificates (STCs) and Victorian Energy Efficiency Certificates (VEECs).
+Some states and territories offer incentives for installing energy-efficient hot water systems, such as Small-scale Technology Certificates (STCS) and Victorian Energy Efficiency Certificates (VEECS).

 These can reduce the upfront cost of a heat pump hot water system by hundreds or even thousands of dollars.